ezweave/pretty-functional/chapters/one/one.md

 const foo: (x: number) => void = console.log
 ```

 I _prefer_ the last iteration because it's more true to the _functional_ paradigm.
 I know I'm dealing with a function and don't need to _capture_ the `x` for any reason.
+At the end of the day, programmers are not writing data directly to a computer.
+You're not inserting carefully curated, artisinal integers into registers or anything like that.
+We're _kind of_ just glorfied typists.
+It's a fun way to introduce yourself at parties.

+> Friend of a Friend (FOF): So what do you do for work?
+You: I type all day.
+Sometimes I swear.
+FOF: Oh... okay...
+_walks away slowly, doesn't bother you with their brilliant idea for a mobile application_

 Now, before we talk about how we might _ditch_ the ternary operator, let's look at the whole shebang again: